particledatagroup/hep-resources/content.md

 * **OSTI SciTech Connect:**
     A portal to free, publicly available DOE-sponsored R&D results including technical reports, bibliographic citations, journal articles, conference papers, books, multimedia and data information.
 SciTech Connect is a consolidation of two core DOE search engines, the Information Bridge and the Energy Citations Database.
 SciTech Connect incorporates all of the R&D information from these two products into one search interface.
 It includes over 2.9 million citations, including citations to 1.5 million journal articles.
 SciTech Connect also has over 440,000 full-text DOE sponsored STI reports; most of these are post-1991, but over 143,000 of the reports were published prior to 1990. <http://www.osti.gov/scitech/>

-# Particle Physics Journals and Conference Proceedings Series {#dbjrev}
+# Particle Physics Journals and Conference Proceedings Series

 * **CERN Journals List:**
     This list of journals and conference series publishing particle physics content provides information on Open Access, copyright policies and terms of use. <http://library.web.cern.ch/oa/where_publish>